How to avoid broadband price increases

 Who can switch?

-Anyone can switch broadband providers, but if you're leaving before the minimum term of your contract is up there will probably be exit fees to pay.
-Always check before switching.
+Anyone can switch broadband providers.
+But if you're leaving before the minimum term of your contract is up, there will probably be exit fees to pay.
+So always check before switching.

-The switching process for fixed broadband is very easy these days, thanks to Ofgem rules that tell your new provider to handle the admin on your behalf.
-With One Touch Switch you don't need to contact your old provider - just leave.
+The switching process for fixed broadband is very easy these days, thanks to Ofcom rules that means your new provider has to handle the admin on your behalf.
+With One Touch Switch, you don't need to contact your old provider - you can just leave.

 If you’re out of contract